Here are some links which might be of interest.

 Bath City Jubilee Waits – There is also considerable overlap with the Bath City Jubilee Waits.

 Anne Gregson – A music graduate from Bath Spa University she recently completed a Masters degree in composition there.
-She leads the carols band and together with her husband Chris Timson has also been involved in the carol sings from the beginning.
+She leads the carols band and the new carols singing group and together with her husband Chris Timson has also been involved in the carol sings from the beginning.

 Creating a Tradition – A very good article published in Living Tradition that tells the story of the start of our carol sings.

 Folk in Our Pub – Bringing things up to date, here is an article about the carols written by our own Anne Gregson and published by English Dance and Song, the magazine of the English Folk Dance & Song Society, in their Winter 2017 issue.

 Prince Albert Carollers – Before the Bradford on Avon Carollers there were the Prince Albert Carollers.
 Singing much the same sorts of carols as us but for much longer (since 2001) and with their own distinctive twist they were a direct inspiration for us to get going.
 They sing on Sundays coming up to Christmas at the pub The Prince Albert pub on the edge of Stroud.
 Their website is a comprehensive view of what they do.